rsm-hcd/AndcultureCode.Cli/README.md

 }
 ```

-If you are extending the `and-cli` with your own commands, you will also need to call `commandRegistry.registerAliasesFromConfig()` to read the aliases from `package.json`.
+If you are extending the `and-cli` with your own commands, you will also need to call `CommandRegistry.registerAliasesFromConfig()` to read the aliases from `package.json`.

-_Note: Ensure you are calling `commandRegistry.parseWithAliases()`, or the preprocessing to handle the aliases will not run._
+_Note: Ensure you are calling `CommandRegistry.parseWithAliases()`, or the preprocessing to handle the aliases will not run._

 ```JS
 #!/usr/bin/env node